Tuition & Financial Aid

-Epiphany School has a needs-blind admission process, meaning that admission decisions are made independent of the financial aid award process.
+Epiphany School has a need-blind admission process, which means that admission decisions are made independent of the financial aid award process.
 Only students accepted for admission are considered for financial aid awards.

 - How do I apply for financial aid?

-- Why does Epiphany School use the FAST system for financial aid applications?
+- Why does Epiphany School use Clarity for financial aid applications?

-- How much does it cost to use FAST?
+- How much does it cost to use Clarity?

 - How does Epiphany School determine the amount of financial aid each family receives?